theo-armour/pages/00-journal/2024-01-07-finding-happiness.md

 # 2024-01-07 Find happiness in a world of suffering

 ## Preface 2024-01-14

 Is this paper finished or not?

 ### Examples needed

 Currently, I think not.
-What it needs is a goode set odf examples of how to use negative visualization to find happiness.
+What it needs is a goode set of examples of how to use negative visualization to find happiness.
 I have a few examples.
 But I need to create more.

 A nice progression would be to start with a set of questions based on Pillars of Wellness a simple example and then build up to more complex examples.